More Than 20 Feared Dead In Thai School Bus Inferno

 "As a mother, I would like to express my deepest condolences to the families of the injured and deceased," she wrote on X, formerly Twitter.

-Meechai Sa-ard, a motorbike taxi driver, heard the noise of the incident from a kilometre (0.6 miles) away.
+Meechai Sa-ard, a motorbike taxi driver, heard the noise of the incident from a kilometre away.

-Firefighters and rescue workers inspect a burnt-out bus that was carrying students and teachers on the outskirts of Bangkok, on October 1, 2024.
-Photo by Manan VATSYAYANA / AFP

 "There was smoke everywhere.
 Poor children, I heard they were very little," he told AFP.